 Many trekkers will find the route blocked in January.
 As heavy snowfall makes dangerous conditions over the Thorong La pass.

-As of June, July and August considered as the monsoon season.
+June, July, and August are considered the monsoon season.
 The rain brings the risk of flooding the rivers in the circuit’s lower sections and landslides to the unstable slopes.
-Views of the Himalayas obscure behind the cloud as it doesn’t rain every day.
+Views of the Himalayas are obscure behind the cloud as it doesn’t rain every day.
 You will get to observe the lush and green scenery on your way.
 But it is best to avoid trekking now of the year.